Medial Collateral Ligament (MCL) Injury

 Using cold compression immediately following an MCL tear reduces pain and swelling and reduces the tissue damage that occurs with soft tissue injuries like ligament tears.
 A Cold Compress or Ice Pack allows you to treat yourself in an effective and convenient way following an MCL tear, if re-injury occurs (which is common due to the instability of the knee), or following surgery if it is required.

 Cold works by interrupting and slowing nerve and tissue function in the damaged area.
 This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged MCL and cells begin to break-down.

 Once the inflammation and swelling of an MCL tear has been alleviated, nourishing and strengthening the ligament tissue is recommended.
-Using Deep Tissue Regeneration Therapy will speed your recovery and heal your ligament more completely preparing it for leg strengthening exercises.
+Using Soft Tissue Repair Therapy will speed your recovery and heal your ligament more completely preparing it for leg strengthening exercises.
 Talk to your doctor or physical therapist to find out which exercises are appropriate for your situation.

 Circulation Boost via Use of the Knee T•Shellz Wrap®